Spojil

 Spojil is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 500 inhabitants.

 Geography

 Spojil forms an enclave in the territory of the city of Pardubice.
-It lies in a flat landscape of the East Elbe Table lowland.
+It lies in a flat landscape of the East Elbe Table.

 History

-Spojil is quite young among Czech villages as it was founded in 1785 at the site of two former fish ponds named Spojil and Strejček.
+Spojil is among the youngest villages in the region.
+It was founded in 1785 at the site of two former fishponds named Spojil and Strejček.

 The village was part of Pardubice from 1961 until 1991.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-There is only one minor sight, the Chapel of the Assumption of the Virgin Mary built in 1868.
+There are no protected cultural monuments in the municipality.
+The main landmark of Spojil is the Chapel of the Assumption of the Virgin Mary, built in 1868.